khulke/chat/README.md

-# Khulke-Chat
+# khulke chat
-To resolve problems with participation and transparency
+used to resolve problems with participation and transparency